Eluded/eluded.github.io/readme.md

 technical terms one can consider audio\_baked object to contain animation data.

-The camera was originally constrained to a curve and animated on a single axis.
-Later all translations were baked per frame using Bake Action feature of Blender due to the fact that at the time of development Blend4Web did not support such constraints.
-F-Curves of the camera are shown below:
+The camera was originally constrained to lie along a curve and animated on a single axis.
+Later, all translations were baked per frame using Bake Action feature of Blender due to the fact that at the time of development Blend4Web did not support curves.
+Camera animation graph is shown below:

 ![](media/image4.png)